 The Agency supplies innovative SME development services both for micro, small and medium enterprises and SME developer organizations and institutes.

 In the Startup Budapest programme the Agency presents the Budapest startup ecosystem at a regional, national and international level.
-Welcomes the delegations, startup managers and investors interested and organizes professional programs for them.
-Ensures networking and presenting opportunities for outstanding Budapest startups at internationally recognized events, festivals, conferences of the twin-cities of the Hungarian capital.
+Welcomes the delegations, startup managers, and investors interested and organizes professional programs for them.
+Ensures networking and presentation opportunities for outstanding Budapest startups at internationally recognized events, festivals, conferences of the twin-cities of the Hungarian capital.
 Cooperates with the Hungarian embassies, consulate generals and consulates in the twin-cities and keeps contact with the municipalities and organizations associated with the municipalities thus enhancing the economical connections with the twin-cities of Budapest.

 Within its economic development activity participates in the SME development activities of Budapest and its districts, in elaborating policies and creating an SME-friendlier business environment.
 In its Budapest SME Development Forums processes topics related to the growth of the economy of Budapest and presents entrepreneurial good practices both for the entrepreneurs and the SME developers.
 It has a national and international network having in the focus of the cooperation the organizations supporting SMEs, the authorities dealing with SMEs, the representatives of international markets and the partners in the economic development of Budapest, especially the organizations of the neighbouring and V4 countries.